(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 player or company with 100% ownership of a highly leveraged

-corporation.
-It can be a great strategy if the company does
+An LBO can be a great strategy if the company does

 well.
 If things don't work out, though, all the added debt